SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 - AWS Elastic Container Registry
 - and other vendor offerings

-Although this is a reliable option, many a time, customers do not wish to store their artifacts on public clouds.
+Although this is a reliable option, customers do not wish to store their artifacts on public clouds.
 This could be due to various reasons, such as:

 - Security and compliance requirements that prohibit storing artifacts on public clouds
 - Customers wishing to use the bundled on-premise Docker registry licenses with their source versioning offerings.